safa-gif/FeedbackRepo/feedback/README.md

 ### React Components

 They can be :
-- classes : the old way to creat a react components.
+- classes : the old way to create a react components.
 - functions: functional compoents using react hooks (state, life cycles)

-React usues Strict Mode: offers additional chaks and warnings.
+React usues Strict Mode: offers additional check-ups and warnings.

 We have many ways to do styling in React: the easiest way is by creating a global CSS file.

 ### Introduction to JSX : Extension

 It is a Syntax Extension for JavaScript, it enables us to write HTML elements within JavaScript compoents.

+In JSX we always need to have one parent element containing different HTML elements.
+It can be a `<div></div>` or `<React.Fragment></React.Fragment> | <></>`.

+### The two Attribute tahta are different from regular HTML Attribute

+- Class is a reserved name is React to refer to CSS Class in React we use ClassName.

+- For: attribute in forms can not be used with React beacuse it stands for For loop instead it is replaced with htmlFor.

+### Dynamic Values and Lists in JSX:

+in our App component before the return we can create function, varibales...
+We can display the varibles content in the return inside the fragment by using `{varibleName}`.
+The `{}` can be used for any type of expressions.